weapons-and-armor

 The ancient skills of environmental warfare have influenced modern military doctrines, from guerrilla tactics to survival training.

 Modern special forces undergo extensive survival training that echoes ancient practices: building shelters, creating fire, and using natural surroundings for concealment.
 The U.S. Army's Survival, Evasion, Resistance, and Escape (SERE) school teaches skills derived from indigenous cultures.
 Furthermore, the concept of using terrain for tactical advantage remains central to military academies worldwide.
+The Viet Cong and North Vietnamese Army used punji pits, jungle tunnels, and the dense canopy of the Vietnamese jungle in ways that mirrored ancient techniques, proving that age-old methods remain effective in modern asymmetric warfare.

 The study of these ancient techniques also inspires improvisation and creativity in problem-solving.
 Whether in wilderness survival or urban resilience, the principle of using available resources as tools or defenses remains timeless.
-Understanding how ancient warriors turned mountains, forests, and rivers into weapons reminds us that resourcefulness is a enduring human trait.
+Understanding how ancient warriors turned mountains, forests, and rivers into weapons reminds us that resourcefulness is an enduring human trait.

 Conclusion